-SPLs use models to codify the results of SCV analysis [4].
-A feature model [5] is used to capture commonality and variability information existing in an SPL.
-A feature model describes points of commonality and variability in terms of features.
-Each feature represents a unit or increment in SPL functionality, ranging from high-level end-user capabilities (such as the presence of an entertainment system on an aircraft) to implementation details [6] (such as the usage of a specific software library).
+SPL's use models to codify the results of SCV analysis [4].
+A feature model [5] is a common type of models used to capture commonality and variability information in an SPL.
+A feature model describe points of commonality and variability in terms of features.
+Each feature represents a unit or increment in SPL functionality, ranging from high-level end-user capabilities (such as the presence of an anti-lock braking system in a car) to implementation details [6] (such as the usage of a specific software library).

 A common format for a feature model is a tree that describes successive refinements of the variability in a product-line.
 For example, Figure 1 depicts the feature model of a flight avionics system that contains configuration options for its sensors and flight avionics navigation capabilities.
-The plane can
+The plane can contain different types of advanced navigation systems, such as InertialNavigation or GPS.